 A solution comprises a solute and a solvent.
 It is defined as a homogeneous mixture of two or more than two substances.
 They can be classified into three types:

 - Gaseous solutions

 Molarity, mole fraction, percentages, and molality are the terms used to express the concentration of a solution.

-The lowering of the vapor pressure of the solvent is ruled by Raoult’s law.
-The law states that the relative lowering of the vapor pressure of the solvent over a solution and the mole fraction of a non-volatile solute present in the solution is equal.
+The lowering of the vapour pressure of the solvent is ruled by Raoult’s law.
+The law states that the relative lowering of the vapour pressure of the solvent over a solution and the mole fraction of a non-volatile solute present in the solution is equal.
 It is expressed as:

 When a solution obeys Raoult’s law over the entire range of concentrations it is called an ideal solution.
 Types of deviations from Raoult’s law:

 - Explain the role of molecular interaction in a solution of water and alcohol?

 - Give the statement of Henry’s law.
 List some applications.

 - What is a solution?
 Explain the different types of solution.

 |NCERT Solutions for Class 12 Chemistry Chapter 2|